-On the north side of the Place d'Armes is the Union Building, erected in 1805 upon the site of a previous building occupied as a residence in 1649 by Governor d'Ailleboust, This building has a very interesting history.
-Originally occupied by the famous Barons' Club, it was afterwards used as the Union and St. George's Hotels, and as Government offices.
+O^N the north side of the Place d'Armes is the Union Building, erected in 1805 upon the site of a previous building occupied as a residence in 1649 by Governor d'Aille-This boust. building has a very interesting history.
+Originally occupied by the famous Barons' Club, it was afterwards used as the Union and St. George's

+Hotels, and as Government offices.
 It was here where the war was declared in 1812.
-It is now occupied as a place of business.